acashjos/streamy/Readme.md

 - Partial execution
 - Arguably a better execution time in chrome and NodeJs.

 > Better execution time in V8 Engine is probably due to implementation difference.
 This could change in future.
 Native array functions perform much better in Firefox and Edge.
-I would not recommend choosing `Streamy` for speed "benefits".
-However `streamy` tends to be consistent in execution time and gives similar figures across browsers on repeated runs.
+I would not recommend choosing *streamy* for speed "benefits".
+However *streamy* tends to be consistent in execution time and gives similar figures across browsers on repeated runs.

-You should consider streamy if you handle huge arrays and:
+You should consider *streamy* if you handle huge arrays and:
 - have to implement a complex custom `forEach` to modify your array,
 - just need a part of the result at a time.
 - have to iterate over the result.